Legal framework

 The Directive provides for the use of monitoring and ombuds offices (complaints offices).
 Every three years, each member state must evaluate the data collected and publish a monitoring report.
 The Commission Implementing Decision establishing a monitoring methodology and the arrangements for reporting by Member States in accordance with the Directive (external link) provides all the necessary details.

-The Web-Zugänglichkeits-Gesetz
+The Web-Zugänglichkeits-Gesetz (WZG)

 Scope of application and deadlines